SourCherries/psy-466/pages/lab5_correlations.md

 ## Set up

 ### Sources of data for this lab
-We use data from the [World Happiness Report](http://worldhappiness.report/).
+For the tutorial section of this lab, we will use data from the [World Happiness Report](http://worldhappiness.report/).
 A .csv of the data can be found here: [WHR2018.csv](/psy-466/data/WHR2018.csv)

+For the graded section of this lab, we will use [lab-5-data.csv](/psy-466/data/lab-5-data.csv)

 ## Tutorial on correlations